 For an overview of the work click here.

-Prices start at £100 with the majority of Sculptures costing between £700 and £1300.
+Prices start at £100 with the majority of Sculptures costing between £600 and £2000.
 There is always a variety of Sculpture displayed in the Studio Garden and you are warmly welcome to make an appointment to visit.
 Like all Studios there are bargains to be had and some hand-built smoke-fired pottery too.
 There is everything you need to know about buying my sculpture in the Shop.

 New Sculptures and commissions take a minimum of 10 weeks to complete.